 If you think anything like most people, you assume that eye glitter and shine is just for the club or Mardi Gras.
-This is not necessarily true, and a little sparkle goes a long way.
+This is nowhere near true.
 Now that we have spent some time conquering the basics, it’s time to take it up a notch.
 So grab some eye glitter and sparkles and let’s get started.

 All that Glitters